-The Secrets resources in Kubernetes allow us to store sensitive information like login, passwords, tokens, credentials and certificates.
-But be careful, when creating a Secret in Kubernetes, it is encoded in base64, it is not encrypted so everyone can read and decode it.
+Secrets resources in Kubernetes help us keep sensitive information like logins, passwords, tokens, credentials and certificates secure.
+But just a heads up: Secrets in Kubernetes are base64 encoded, not encrypted so anyone can read and decode them if they know how.

-The good news is that at OVHcloud we released the Beta version of our Secret Manager that you can use in your Kubernetes clusters thanks to the External Secrets Operator (ESO) 🎉.
+The good news is that OVHcloud has just launched the Secret Manager Beta, which you can use within your Kubernetes clusters via the External Secrets Operator (ESO) 🎉.

 External Secrets Operator

-The External Secrets Operator (ESO) extends Kubernetes with Custom Resource Definitions (CRDs) that define where the secrets are and how to synchronize them.
+The External Secrets Operator (ESO) extends Kubernetes with Custom Resource Definitions (CRDs) ) that define where secrets are and how to sync them.

 The controller retrieves secrets from an external API and creates Kubernetes Secrets.
 If the secret changes in the external API, the controller updates the secret in the Kubernetes cluster.

-Concretely, the ESO can connect to an external Secret Manager (OVHcloud, Vault, AWS, GCP…), through a (Cluster)SecretStore and thanks to an ExternalSecret it know what secrets it will need to fetch.
-Then it create a Secret in the Kubernetes cluster with the value of the fetched secret.
+Basically, the ESO can connect to an external Secret Manager like OVHcloud, Vault, AWS, or GCP using a (Cluster)SecretStore, and an ExternalSecret to figure out which Secret it needs to fetch.
+It then creates a Secret in the Kubernetes cluster with the fetched secret’s value.

-It can also synchronize secrets across all the namespaces of a Kubernetes cluster (I love this feature ❤️):
+Plus, it can sync secrets across all the namespaces in your Kubernetes cluster (I love this feature ❤️):

-External Secrets supports multiple Providers (AWS Secrets Manager, HashiCorp Vault, Google Secret Manager…).
-In this blog post we will use the Hashicorp Vault provider to create a secret stored on the new OVHcloud Secret Manager.
+You can use External Secrets with different Providers, including AWS Secrets Manager, HashiCorp Vault, Google Secret Manager.
+In this blog I’ll show you how to create a secret in the new OVHcloud Secret Manager using Hashicorp Vault.

-To know more about it, read the ESO official documentation.
+For more details, read the ESO official documentation.

 Create an IAM local user

-On the OVHcloud Control Panel (UI), go in the “Identity and Access Management” section and then in the “Identities” service.
+In the OVHcloud Control Panel (UI), go to ‘Identity and Access Management’, then ‘Identities’.

-Click on the “Add user” button to create an IAM local user and fill the fields like below:
+Click the ‘Add user’ button to create an IAM local user and complete the fields as shown below:

-The user must be in the ADMIN group, or, better, it must have the following policies:
+The user needs to be an ADMIN, or, ideally, have the following policies:

 okms:apikms:secret/create